Evidence & safety

 Why this article exists

-This safety note gives the careful version of the answer: "What beginners often misunderstand about long routine plans" belongs in the blog because it explains the decision before the download.
-For "What beginners often misunderstand about long routine plans", the reader may be in a quiet evening when the person wants to reset without chasing a result, and the job is to understand when a trust page is more useful than another routine.
-This article gives context for "What beginners often misunderstand about long routine plans", names the boundary, and points action-ready readers to the related Orena guide without turning the whole page into a pitch.
+This safety note gives the careful version of the answer: "Beginner misconception: long routine plans" belongs in the blog because it explains the decision before the download.
+For "Beginner misconception: long routine plans", the reader may be in a quiet evening when the person wants to reset without chasing a result, and the job is to understand when a trust page is more useful than another routine.
+This article gives context for "Beginner misconception: long routine plans", names the boundary, and points action-ready readers to the related Orena guide without turning the whole page into a pitch.

 Practical takeaway